Turkmenistan promises new gas-fuelled era of prosperity

-TURKMENBASHI, Turkmenistan (Reuters) - The president of gas-rich Turkmenistan on Tuesday promised to raise salaries and pensions and to transform the former Soviet republic from an agrarian nation into an industrial one, heralding what he called “The Happiness and Might Epoch”.
+TURKMENBASHI, Turkmenistan, Oct 23 (Reuters) - The president of gas-rich Turkmenistan on Tuesday promised to raise salaries and pensions and to transform the former Soviet republic from an agrarian nation into an industrial one, heralding what he called “The Happiness and Might Epoch”.

 President Kurbanguly Berdymukhamedov also said he planned to extend the time that pupils spent at secondary school from ten years to 12 years, promising he would use the Central Asian country’s gas wealth to push up living standards.